TheCuriousNerd/Praxis-Bot/README.md

 ## Image Setup:

-Use the following command in the terminal to setup all the images.
+Use the following command in the terminal to setup all the images after you make the credentials.

 Windows: `setup.bat`<br>
 Linux: `setup.sh`